georgeerol/E2ESparkFlow/README.md

 4. **Verify the Services:**
    - Once the containers are up and running, you can verify that each service functions correctly.
-   - You can access the web interfaces of services like Apache Airflow, through your web browser.
+   - You can access the web interfaces of services, like Apache Airflow, through your web browser.

 5. **Stopping the Services:**
    - To stop and remove the containers, use the following command in the same directory: